NellielProject/Nelliel/documentation/DEV-GUIDE.md

 A guide to the development standards of Nelliel.
 Any contributions to the core codebase or official plugins must follow these guidelines.
 Pull requests not adhering to the guidelines must be fixed before acceptance.

-Developers of mods, plugins or other unofficial contributions are not required to follow this guide.
+Developers of plugins or other unofficial contributions are not required to follow this guide.

 ## Coding Style and Formatting
 Nelliel follows the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-4](http://www.php-fig.org/psr/psr-4/) standards.